PierreGode/Bjorn/DEVELOPMENT.md

 #### orchestrator.py

-Bjorn’s AI, a heuristic engine that orchestrates the different actions such as network scanning, vulnerability scanning, attacks, and file stealing.
-It loads and executes actions based on the configuration and sets the status of the actions and Bjorn.
+ragnar’s AI, a heuristic engine that orchestrates the different actions such as network scanning, vulnerability scanning, attacks, and file stealing.
+It loads and executes actions based on the configuration and sets the status of the actions and ragnar.

 #### shared.py